 Mobility Assistance Equipment- Mobility assistance equipment is generally defined as wheelchair (motorized or manual) or motorized scooter.
-In the event a student needs to utilize mobility equipment at any time, the parent/guardian of student must contact the Health Office prior to the student arriving at school.
+In the event a student needs to utilize mobility equipment at any time, the parent/guardian/adult student must contact the Health Office prior to the student arriving at school.
 The parent/guardian will need to provide medical documentation verifying the need and approximate length of time that the student will require the mobility equipment.
 A school nurse will evaluate the situation to ensure that appropriate accommodations such as elevator pass, suggested routes to promote safety, and safe haven information are in place.
-In the case where the student is unable to operate (doctor's note will be required) a motorized mobility device, the parent/guardian will notify the school nurse.
-In the event a student does require a manual wheelchair, this will be reviewed on a case by case scenario.
+In the case where the student is unable to operate (doctor's note will be required) a motorized mobility device, the parent/guardian/adult student will notify the school nurse.
+In the event a student does require a manual wheel chair, this will be reviewed on a case by case scenario.
 PA does not have manual wheelchairs to loan to students.
 Additionally the student must be able to propel him/herself.
-Additional information can be found on the Pinkerton Academy Home Page by selecting the Health Services link under "PARENTS."